IFC NEPAL. MONITORING AND EVALUATION OF THE “PROMOTING CLIMATE RESILIENT AGRIBUSINESS PROJECT, NEPAL” 2013-2018

 NEPAL FAMILY HEALTH PROGRAM (NFHP).
 ASSESSMENT OF COFP/C TRAINED PROVIDERS

 The solutions Consultant conducted an assessment of Comprehensive Family Planning and Counselling (COFP/C) trained service providers for National Health Training Centre (NHTC) on behalf of the Nepal Family Health Program (NFHP).
 The main objective of the study was to assess the performance of the quality of care and counseling provided by the COFP/ C trained health personnel.
 The assessment covered 12 districts spread over 5 development regions of Nepal and included an assessment of 80 health facilities

 UNICEF/ NEPAL.
 ASSESSMENT OF CB-IMCI PROGRAMME IN KASKI AND TANAHU

-Solutions Consultant, conducted a monitoring and evaluation of Health Facilities and the Health personnel in conjunction with the implementation of the Integrated Management of Child Illness (IMCI) for UNICEF in November-December, 2003.
+Solutions Consultant conducted a monitoring and evaluation of Health Facilities and the Health personnel in conjunction with the implementation of the Integrated Management of Child Illness (IMCI) for UNICEF in November-December, 2003.
 The survey was conducted in the 2 districts of Nepal covering 46 health facilities.
-The research was focused on the impact assessment of the IMCI in Kaski district where IMCI program has been implemented for several years and the current baseline status for Tanahu, where IMCI is yet to be implemented
+The research was focused on the impact assessment of the IMCI in the Kaski district where the IMCI program has been implemented for several years and the current baseline status for Tanahu, where IMCI is yet to be implemented

 The main purpose of the research study was to rapidly assess the awareness of Kala-azar brought through interventions carried out at VDCs of Dhanusha and Mahottari districts in Nepal.
-The study helped to determine: the awareness and knowledge level about Kala-azar regarding, signs and symptoms, sandfly as vector, availability of free treatment and knowledge, attitude and behavior towards care-seeking.
+The study helped to determine: the awareness and knowledge level about Kala-azar regarding, signs and symptoms, sandfly as a vector, availability of free treatment and knowledge, attitude, and behavior towards care-seeking.